niceyeti/tutornetes/README.md

 ## Soapbox

-The difficult part of learning Kubernetes and individual CNCF components is learning and configuring the many resources required.
-You dip in a toe, and get swept away by the tide of components, languages, and dev tools!
+The difficult part of learning Kubernetes and CNCF components is learning and configuring the many resources required.
+You dip in a toe pnly to get swept away by the tide of components, languages, and development tools!
 On the other hand, learning 'all' of DevSecOps is such a rapidly moving target that a flexible dev/learning environment and a positive attitude toward learning carry one further than any certification.

 This repo provides a template for developing k8s clusters and cloud applications using k3d, istio, helm, and tilt.
 The objective is that you can branch off the base_cluster project, modify it to your deployment/app/infrastructure/etc, and rapidly develop new clusters, charts, and so forth.
 So for example, create a branch, run the base_cluster